Seeking Justice in Wrongful Death Cases

 Key Takeaways

-• Pennsylvania limits wrongful death beneficiaries to spouse, children, or parents.
+• Pennsylvania limits wrongful death beneficiaries to spouses, children, or parents.

 • A personal representative may file after six months without family action.